Schedules

 cmdlet.
 This cmdlet accepts dynamic parameters so that you can pass the values in for your schedule.

-When creating a schedule, you have the option to specify the environment for your job to run.
+When creating a schedule, you can specify the environment for your job to run.
 By default, it will use the default environment.
 You can define an environment in the UI by using the Environment drop down.
 You can define an environment using the -Environment

 parameter in New-PSUSchedule